N2CON TECHNOLOGY

 The backup reality check

-Backups fail during incidents for predictable reasons: they were never tested, the credentials were compromised, or the restore path was never documented.
-Treat backups like a product you operate.
+Backups are the foundation of ransomware recovery, but they fail during incidents for predictable reasons: they were never tested, the credentials were compromised, or the restore path was never documented.
+Treat backups like a system you operate, not a feature you assume is working.

 • Restore testing: schedule it and write down the steps.
-See Backup & DR Testing.
+See backup and DR testing for a practical approach.
+A backup you've never restored from is a backup you can't trust.

-• Multiple copies: include a protected/offline copy (where feasible) to reduce the chance ransomware can reach it.
+• Multiple copies: include a protected or offline copy (where feasible) to reduce the chance ransomware can reach it.
+The "3-2-1" rule (three copies, two different media, one offsite) is a starting point, not a complete strategy.

 Response planning (so decisions are faster under pressure)

-• Roles: who can isolate systems, who contacts insurers, who talks to customers.
+• Roles: who can isolate systems, who contacts insurers, who talks to customers, and who makes the call on recovery vs. rebuild.
+These roles should match your incident response plan.

 Common Questions